TingChiehLin/envited/README.md

 # Envited

-The project is for Facebook events without Facebook.
+The project is for React Form.
+Also, there are two ways to implement it.
+One is normal.
+The other one is more advanced use one object contains an object

 ## Technical Use